limikael/fullstack-utils/README.md

   * __ignore__ - Array of hostnames to ignore and not perform redirect.
 Default `["localhost"]`.

 ## hono-quick-rpc
-[Hono](https://hono.dev/) for creating an RPC endpoint.
-The enpoint is for the most part JSON-RPC compliant.
+[Hono](https://hono.dev/) middleware for creating an RPC endpoint.
+The enpoint is for the most part JSON-RPC compliant, but the main focus is not compliance but convenience in creating APIs for internal client-server communication in projects.
 Works like this:

 ```javascript
 import {quickRpc} from "fullstack-utils/hono-quick-rpc";